Amaterasu-OPS/brigid-idp-service/README.md

 <br/>

 Overview
-Briged IdP is an identity provider for user authentication.
+Brigid IdP is an identity provider for user authentication.
 It offers username/password login, JWT token issuance, and token revocation using Redis.

 ## Run